eddylj/Backend-Communication-App/assumptions.md

 ## Other
 ### search()
+- Query_str cannot be blank/empty.
+Raise InputError if it is.
 - Searches for messages which contain the query_str, not limited to an exact match.
 - Case insensitive.
 ## Server